my-electronics/Nixie-Tester/README.md

 This is the sample sketch for the Nixie Tester Shield for Arduino.

-For more information check out http://my-electronics.net
+Check out http://my-electronics.net for more information.